Bicycle touring: Types

+City Bike ToursCity bike tours are cycling excursions designed for urban exploration.
+Unlike long-distance bicycle touring, city bike tours are shorter in duration (usually 2-4 hours) and cater to a wide range of participants, including casual cyclists and tourists.

+They often include stops at historical sites, local markets, and scenic viewpoints.
+Some tours focus on specific themes, such as street art, food tastings, historical narratives or geographical features (such as the Pedal Hidrográfico tour in São Paulo).

+City bike tours contribute to sustainable tourism by promoting cycling as an eco-friendly alternative to motorized transportation.
+They are commonly offered by local tour companies, bike rental services, and municipal initiatives aiming to encourage cycling culture.
+It is also common for them to be organized informally or spontaneously by amateur cyclists.

 Touring bike

 Cycle touring beyond the range of a day trip may need a bike capable of carrying heavy loads.
 Although many different bicycles can be used, specialist touring bikes are built to carry appropriate loads and to be ridden more comfortably over long distances.
 A typical bicycle would have a longer wheelbase for stability and heel clearance, frame fittings for front and rear pannier racks, additional water bottle mounts, frame fittings for front and rear mudguards/fenders, a broader range of gearing to cope with the increased weight, and touring tires which are wider to provide more comfort on backroads.

 "Ultralight tourers" choose traditional road bicycles or "Audax" or randonneur bicycles for speed and simplicity.
 However, these bikes are harder to ride on unmade roads, which may limit route options.
 Since about 2015, gravel bikes are a new option to combine speed and unpaved road capabilities.

 For some, the advantages of a recumbent bicycle are particularly relevant to touring.

 To lessen the weight carried on the bicycle, or increase luggage capacity, touring cyclists may use bicycle trailers.

 For a "supported" rider, luggage carrying is not important and a wider range of bicycle types may be suitable depending on the terrain.